NelsenEW/espdrone-clients/docs/raspberrypi.md

 named controller.conf and link.conf.
 They should only contain one row each.

-To fly first insert the USB controller, then power on the Crazyflie and lastly insert the Crazyradio.
-This will start the cfheadless client and connect to the Crazyflie.
+To fly first insert the USB controller, then power on the Espdrone and lastly insert the Crazyradio.
+This will start the cfheadless client and connect to the Espdrone.
 In a few seconds you should be ready to fly.

-To quit either power off the Crazyflie or pull-out the Crazyradio.
+To quit either power off the Espdrone or pull-out the Crazyradio.

 In order to restart flying you have to pull-out the Crazyradio dongle and insert it again.